-MySQL is certainly one of the most used relational database management system.
-Being Open Source, it has benefited from the contribution of many and it today represents a widely used web application database, especially because it is integrated into LAMP software stack.
-Based on command line tools or on front-ends, this software may be used to create databases, structures, to work with data records or back-up data.
+MySQL is certainly one of the most used relational database management systems.
+Being Open Source has benefited from many, and it today represents a widely used web application database, especially because it is integrated into the LAMP software stack.

 This software may create databases, structures, and work with data records or back-up data based on command-line tools or front-ends.